RM-RAMASAMY/decision_trees/README.md

 - **Gradient Boosted Trees**: Sequentially builds trees to minimize errors from previous ones.
 - **Hyperparameter Tuning**: Use `GridSearchCV` or `RandomizedSearchCV` to find the optimal configuration.

----

-Would you like me to expand on a specific part, such as pruning, hyperparameter tuning, or advanced tree-based models?